dunbit/dunbit.com-webpage/content/blog/technicall-due-diligence.md

 +++
-title = "Technical Due Diligance" date = "2019-6-15T21:49:20+02:00"
+title = "Technical Due diligence" date = "2019-6-15T21:49:20+02:00"
-description = "Technical due diligance steps" tags = ["assesment", "due-dilegance"] categories = ["assesment"] author = "Grega" image = "img/blog/blog-post-1.jpg"
+description = "Technical due diligence steps" tags = ["assesment", "due-diligence"] categories = ["assesment"] author = "Grega" image = "img/blog/blog-post-1.jpg"
 +++

-## Install this template by following those simple steps:
+## Technical Due Diligence

+### What is Technical Due Diligence

+If you work in an IT you have most probably experienced a Technical Due diligence check or assesment of your company.

+It is a process of evaluation of you Company's:
+* Technology
+* Technical personel
+* Way of work and organization of the teams
+* Assesment of the risks, weaknesses of the technology and the team

+### When Technical Due Diligence happens?

+This usually hapens when:
+* Company is being sold
+* Company got a new investing partner
+* Large contract/partnership is about to happen
+* Your Comany is being merged into large company

+You as an CTO, IT Architecht or Technical Lead can find yourself either on examination side or your team/company is being examined.
+I will try to describe the

 ### STEP-1 : Hugo installation